 The next study was designed as a mixed method study.
 Complex sampling procedures were used to recruit a representative sample of low-income families.
 Families were recruited in in person from three hospitals.
 These hospitals were sampled because the number of babies born in all seven-target hospitals exceeded the number needed for the study (Cadigan, J.R., Flower, K.B., Perrin, E.M., & Willoughby, M., 2008).
 To obtain data, home visits were used and were conducted by trained research assistants once the child was two months old.
 A questionnaire and interview data were collected.
-An important finding of the study was assistance with breastfeeding with breastfeeding as a potentially modifiable influence on breastfeeding for rural women.
-The study admits that they didn’t observe statistically significant relationship between assistance and breast-feeding duration, but ethnographic data suggested that women in the rural communities sometimes lack access to breastfeeding assistance.
+An important finding of the study was assistance with breastfeeding as a potentially modifiable influence on breastfeeding for rural women.
+The study admits that they didn’t observe statistically significant relationships between assistance and breast-feeding duration, but ethnographic data suggested that women in the rural communities sometimes lack access to breastfeeding assistance.
 Also, women expressed concerns about infant weight loss and the compatibility of breastfeeding with smoking.
 The study even states that these finding suggest there are opportunities for health care providers in rural communities to provide additional education about breastfeeding (Cadigan, J.R., Flower, K.B., Perrin, E.M., & Willoughby, M., 2008).

 The last study was a qualitative study that compared healthcare professionals’ and mothers’ perceptions of factors that influence the decision to breastfeed or formula feed an infant (Brown, A., Lee, M., & Raynor, P., 2011).
-The study included twenty professional that worked closely with mothers of young infants and they completed a semi structured interview exploring the reasons they believed mothers choose to formula feed.
+The study included twenty professionals that worked closely with mothers of young infants and they completed a semi structured interview exploring the reasons they believed mothers choose to formula feed.
 Also, twenty-three mothers with infant’s age six months to a year discussed their experiences with milk feeding.
 According to this study, professionals had a clear perception of the influences affecting early milk feeding choice.
 To help cross this barrier, more resources and recognition are needed from healthcare professionals working with new mothers to enable them and offer increased support with the goal of increasing breastfeeding duration (Brown, A., Lee, M., & Raynor, P., 2011).

 The research articles used for this paper support the evidence-based practice protocol of the importance of breastfeeding.
 This research shows that breastfeeding is important and as healthcare providers it’s our duties to educate and support breastfeeding mothers.
 These studies discuss how important education, support, and assessing the infant with the mother really is to how breastfeeding will turn out.
 The articles agree with the evidence base practice guidelines.
 Therefore, the research supports the protocol.
 I think the protocol should remain the same if it follows that breastfeeding should be encouraged and supported by healthcare providers.
 I think that the protocol accurately reflects the best practice standards promoting positive patient outcomes as evidenced by the research.

 Finding studies to support the importance of breastfeeding was not hard to come by.
 The studies did have the same themes of encouraging and educating breastfeeding or any pregnant mother.
 Its important for health care providers, especially nurses, to be educated about breastfeeding.
 Nurses have the important job of educating the patient and since we have this responsibility, the research conducted on breastfeeding is extra important for us to be familiar with.
 As for the agreement of breastfeeding versus formula feeding, the answer is the same across the board.

-Breastfeeding is the winner.
+APA requires pages to be numbered.

+As far as how this EBP impacts nursing professionals and patients, I don’t think you addressed this thoroughly.